 Due to forced migration, an estimated 50 million children are on the move worldwide.
-Infants and young children (under 4) account for 16% of their total number.
-A great risk, as the age range 0-6 is a critical period in the development of a child, and the quality of living and learning a strong indicator for future outcomes.
+Young children (under 4) account for 16% of their total number.
+A great risk, as the age range 0-6 is a critical period in the development of a child, and the quality of living and learning a strong indicator for future life outcomes.

-Children in refugee camps meet threatening and damaging surroundings.
-Safety, food, warm clothes and a decent place to sleep are scaresly provided and urgent responses are needed to prevent irrevertable damage and limitations to their chances of ever living a normal life.
+Children on the road and in refugee camps meet threatening and damaging surroundings which endanger their childhoods as well as their future.
+Safety, food, warm clothes and a decent place to sleep are scarcely provided and urgent responses are needed to prevent irreversible damage and limitations to their chances of ever living a fulfilling life.

-As parent's personal wellbeing affects that of their children, there's an urgent need to support and them at the same time.
-Heavily affected by their own trials, most of them are no longer able to make decisions for themselves.
-Strong uncertainties about their future are further exacerbated by physical and mental exhaustion, stress and distress brought on by their sufferings.
+As parents' personal well-being affects that of their children, there is an urgent need to support them as well.
+Strong uncertainties about the present and future are further exacerbated by physical and mental exhaustion, stress and distress brought on by their suffering.

-We recognize the vulnerability of infants and toddlers in these empoverished circumstances.
-We advocate for a better quality of services and we train professionals, so that they can provide the best possible services.
+ISSA's initiatives for refugee and migrant children recognize the vulnerability of infants and toddlers in these impoverished circumstances.
+We advocate for higher quality services, develop programs, and envisage interventions to empower professionals and a diverse set of practitioners.
+Our work equips those working in the field with the tools they need to provide the best possible services to children and families in various environments.
 Our work also aims to strengthen the capacities of parents, who often lack support to deal with their stress and must fulfill their parenting roles under difficult conditions.

-We utilize long-time knowledge and experience on quality early childhood services, equity for marginalized groups and fostering social cohesion in order to mobilize and strengthen local capacities in hosting countries, to provide the best possible start in life for the youngest of those on the move and their families.
-We have worked on several projects serving young migrant and refugee children.
+ISSA's initiatives for refugee and migrant children build on long-time knowledge and extensive experience on quality early childhood services, equity for marginalized groups and fostering social cohesion in order to mobilize and strengthen local capacities in transit and hosting countries, to provide the best possible childhood and start in life for the youngest of those on the move and their families.

 A Flying Start – promoting wellbeing and development of young children, especially the most vulnerable, in Europe and Central Asia